 Dr. Eldo L. Hendricks Award for Excellence in Scholarship and Programming

 The Dr. Eldo L. Hendricks Award for Excellence in Scholarship and Programming has been established to recognize Chapters that have provided exceptional education, cultural and leadership programs benefiting their Members and the community in which they live.
 Up to three awards may be given each year, but an award does not have to be presented every year.

 Claude A. Phillips Excellence in Fellowship Award

 The Claude A. Phillips Excellence in Fellowship Award is presented to a Collegiate Chapter for an outstanding fellowship event.
-Each Chapter may choose an exemplary fellowship event that they have successfully completed during the past year and write a detailed summary of the project.

 Distinguished Service Key

 A Distinguished Service Key is awarded to a Brother whose contributions nationally or on behalf of the National Fraternity have been outstanding.
 Chapters who wish to recognize individuals whose contributions are limited to a Chapter are encouraged to consider awarding them a Chapter Service Key.
 Distinguished Service Key guidelines can be found in the National Constitution.

 Awards that are not up for nomination and are selected by the National Office include: